ahmedelgendy3/CodeAlpha_Network_Intrusion_Detection_System/README.md

     Create or modify the Suricata rules file (`custom.rules`) to define custom intrusion detection rules tailored to your network environment and security requirements.

 ## Configuration

 - **Suricata Configuration**: Modify the Suricata configuration file (`/etc/suricata/suricata.yaml`) to customize various settings such as interface configuration, logging options, and performance tuning.
+Ensure to update the `$HOME_NET` variable in the configuration file to reflect your actual internal network subnet.

 ## Usage